Dynamics of market states and risk assessment

-For the US market, in Fig.~\ref{intracluster_usa} (b) and (c), we find average correlations correspond to each market state $\mu(S1, ~S2, ~S3, ~S4, ~S5) = (0.19, ~0.32, ~0.45, ~0.57, ~0.71)$ which are lined up according to the cluster index $S1, ~S2, ~S3, ~S4, ~S5$.
-In Japanese market, ~\ref{intracluster_jpn} (b) and (c) the average correlation correspond to each market state $\mu(S1, ~S2, ~S3, ~S4, ~S5, ~S6, ~S7) = (0.19, ~0.30, ~0.36, ~0,42, ~0.45, ~0.55, ~0.68)$ with states $S2$ and $S3$, and $S4$ and $S5$ have close by average correlation.
-We hope to see the crash at the boundary between the second-highest and the highest (critical) states on the way up.
-Externally induced crashes may or may not follow the expected pattern, because a very stable situation is less prone to get unbalanced if some external event tends to perturb the equilibrium.
+For the US market, in figure~\ref{intracluster_usa} (b) and (c), we find average correlations correspond to each market state $\mu(S1, ~S2, ~S3, ~S4, ~S5) = (0.19, ~0.32, ~0.45, ~0.57, ~0.71)$ and these states are ordered according to their mean correlation $\mu$.
+In the Japanese market, figure~\ref{intracluster_jpn} (b) and (c) show the average correlation corresponds to each market state $\mu(S1, ~S2, ~S3, ~S4, ~S5, ~S6, S7) = (0.19, ~0.30, ~0.36, ~0.42, ~0.45, ~0.55, ~0.68)$ where states $S2$ \& $S3$, and $S4$ \& $S5$ are having similar average correlation.
+Market states $S2$ \& $S3$ and states $S4$ \& $S5$ could be joined pairwise reducing the cluster numbers to five states if we would base clustering on the average correlation alone.
+Thus the statement that clustering follows largely the average correlation~\cite{Munnix_2012} does not seem to tell the whole story for the Japanese market far away from the crash period.
+As we focus in this paper on the behavior near crisis, we have not yet explored how to associate it with additional parameters, maybe the Ricci curvature measure will be important \cite{samal2020network}.
+Ricci curvature focuses on pairwise interactions and considers higher-order relationships.
+This approach could unveil hidden complexities arising due to the structural changes within networks and provide deeper insights into market behavior during critical periods, e.g., bubbles, crises, etc. In general, the crash usually occurs at the boundary between the second-highest and the highest (critical) states on the way up.
+Externally induced crashes may or may not follow the expected pattern, because a very stable situation is less prone to get unbalanced fast if some external event tends to perturb the equilibrium.